Quick Heat Pump Repair in San Antonio, TX

 Can heat pumps be repaired?

 Same as your air conditioner or furnace, your heat pump can be repaired if it has a problem.
 The technology involved may be slightly different, but it’s not an inoperable black box; it’s more akin to your air conditioner or refrigerator than anything else in your home, using similar technologies to move heat around.
-Of course, like any complex appliance in your home, sometimes the problem can be so extensive that repairs don’t make sense, and a replacement will be necessary.
+Of course, like any complex appliance in your home, sometimes the problem can be so extensive that repairs don’t make sense, and a heat pump replacement will be necessary.

 Why is my heat pump not cooling?